-The Element Index Configuration page displays.
+The Element Index Configuration page appears.

-26.6 Defining Element Range Indexes
+25.6.
+Defining Element Range Indexes

-To define a range index for an XML element or JSON property, perform the following steps:
+To define a range index for an XML element or JSON property, follow these steps:

 - 1. Click the Databases icon on the left tree menu. - 2.
 Locate the database for which you want to create a range index, either in the tree menu or in the Database Summary table. - 3.
 Click the name of the database for which you want to create a range index. - 4.
 Click the Element Range Indexes icon in the tree menu, under the selected database. - 5.
 Click the Add tab.
-The Add Range Indexes configuration page displays:
+The Add Range Indexes configuration page appears: